pplam/knapsack/README.md

 # knapsack
-An algorithm to solve the knapsack problem
+An algorithm to solve the "knapsack problem" with respective bound, continuous weights and continuous values

 ## Usage
 ~~~shell